gaphor/gaphor/docs/windows.md

 ```

 ### MSYS2
-Both of the development environments in the next steps need MSYS2 installed.
+The development environment in the next step needs MSYS2 installed to provide
+some Linux command line tools in Windows.

 Install [MSYS2](http://www.msys2.org/):